rodriguezmeza/NagBody_pkg/README.md

 $ cd $HOME/NagBody_pkg

-It is assumed that the trajectory to NagBody_pkg is under the your home directory.
+It is assumed that the trajectory to NagBody_pkg is under your home directory.
 Then

 $ make -f NagBody install_dirs